-But according to Tiralongo, it’s not solely the responsibility of technology providers to offer sustainable solutions, but also for organizations of any industry to make green hosting a supplier prerequisite.
-By taking this approach, organizations can actively drive change in the tech industry, so green hosting becomes a much more mainstream option.
+But according to Tiralongo, it’s not solely the responsibility of technology providers to offer sustainable solutions, but also for organizations of any industry to make greener hosting a supplier prerequisite.
+By taking this approach, organizations can actively drive change in the tech industry, so greener hosting becomes a much more mainstream option.

 “Greenpeace advocates for clean technology,” says Tiralongo.
 “Adopting it is a tangible way to prove it's feasible.
 Everyone can do good things just by using green technologies.”